put101/trade_journal/system_overview.md

 # System Overview

 ## Introduction
 The Trading Journal System is designed to help traders manage and analyze their trades efficiently.
-It provides functionalities to add, update, list, and show trade details, along with calculating various metrics such as risk, planned risk-reward ratio (RR), actual RR, theoretical RR, and monetary outcome.
+It provides functionalities to add, update, list, and show trade details, along with calculating various metrics such as risk, planned risk-reward ratio (RR).

 ## Components

 ### 1. Trade Class
-- Represents a trade with attributes like identifier, entry timestamp, symbol, lots, risk, account, balance, tags, planned RR, actual RR, theoretical RR, outcome.
+- Represents a trade with attributes like identifier, entry timestamp, symbol, lots, risk, account, balance, tags, planned RR.
 - Methods:
   - `__repr__`: Returns a string representation of the trade.
   - `to_yaml`: Converts the trade object to YAML format.